 When you think of a tough, rugged truck, Mack is often the first name that comes to mind.
 Mack trucks are built for heavy-duty performance and have a legendary reputation for durability, especially in harsh working environments like construction sites and logging roads.
 They are engineered to handle heavy loads and challenging terrain with ease.
 If your work demands a truck that is powerful, resilient, and ready for anything, a used Mack is an incredible choice.
 Their bulldog spirit is more than just a hood ornament—it’s built into every truck.

-Your Pre-Purchase Inspection Checklist
+Your Must-Have Used Truck Inspection Checklist

 Walking through a pre-purchase inspection can feel overwhelming, but it’s the single most important step you can take to protect your investment.
 Think of it as a fact-finding mission.
 This checklist breaks down the process into manageable steps, so you can confidently assess a truck’s true condition and avoid costly surprises down the road.
 Don’t be afraid to get your hands dirty and ask plenty of questions.
 A seller with a quality truck will have nothing to hide.